V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

-\textbf{Models.} AI approaches that fall under the term \textbf{Symbolic AI} (aka Good Old-Fashioned AI (GOFAI)~\cite{RussellNorvig2020}), in general, perform inference on explicit, high-level symbol-based knowledge representations making them well-suited for tasks that require logical reasoning and rule-based decision-making, but ill-suited for inference on low-level data such as raw images.
-We employ these methods on the symbol-based ground truth information of the V-LoL\emojitrain{} challenges, assuming the presence of an omniscient perception model.
-We specifically investigate the abilities of the classical ILP approach, Aleph~\cite{srinivasan2001} (\textit{Aleph (Symb)}), and more recent approach, Popper~\cite{cropper2020} (\textit{Popper (Symb)}). {\textbf{Neural AI}} approaches, on the other hand, perform inference on an implicit, subsymbolic-level knowledge representation and have become the prevailing paradigm in recent years, particularly in visual AI.
-However, despite their promising predictive performances these approaches have also been shown to be strongly influenced \eg by shortcut behaviour~\cite{SchramowskiSTBH20} and biases~\cite{BenderGMS21}, and the degree to which they perform logical reasoning is still an open research topic~\cite{Wei0SBIXCLZ22, Creswell22, Saparov22}.
-In our evaluations we specifically assess the abilities of \textit{ResNet18}~\cite{he2015}, \textit{EfficientNet}~\cite{tan2021}, and Vision Transformer~\cite{DosovitskiyB0WZ21} (\textit{ViT}) in handling visual logical learning challenges. \textbf{Neuro-Symbolic AI} encompasses a wide range of approaches that follow the idea of combining neural (subsymbolic) with symbolic computations.
+\textbf{Neuro-Symbolic AI} encompasses a wide range of approaches that follow the idea of combining neural (subsymbolic) with symbolic computations.
 The motivation behind this is to combine the strengths of both approaches and as such mitigate the shortcomings of the individual methods.
-The neuro-symbolic models in our evaluations can be categorized into two subcategories (following the categorization of \cite{kautz2022}): Neuro$|$Symbolic (\textit{RCNN-Popper} and \textit{RCNN-Aleph}) and Neuro:Symbolic→Neuro (\textit{$\alpha$ILP} \cite{shindo2023}).
-Where $\alpha$ILP utilizes gradients to learn logic rules, \ie differentiable ILP framework, RCNN-Aleph and RCNN-Popper combine their base ILP approach with a Mask-RCNN model \cite{HeGDG17} that is pretrained on randomly distributed train images for object identification and attribute prediction.
+The neuro-symbolic models in our evaluations can be categorized into two subcategories (following the categorization of \citep{kautz2022}): Neuro$|$Symbolic (\textit{RCNN-Popper} and \textit{RCNN-Aleph}) and Neuro:Symbolic→Neuro (\textit{$\alpha$ILP} \citep{shindo2023}).
+Where $\alpha$ILP utilizes gradients to learn logic rules, \ie, differentiable ILP framework, RCNN-Aleph and RCNN-Popper combine their base ILP approach with a Mask-RCNN model \citep{HeGDG17} that is pretrained on randomly distributed train images for object identification and attribute prediction.
 In this way, the Mask-RCNN model infers the symbolic representation from an image, that serves as the symbolic input for both ILP approaches.
-Thus, in comparison to Aleph (Symb.) and Popper (Symb.), RCNN-Aleph and RCNN-Popper can contain possible perception errors stemming from the Mask-RCNN module.
+Thus, in comparison to Aleph (GT) and Popper (GT), RCNN-Aleph and RCNN-Popper can contain possible perception errors stemming from the Mask-RCNN module. \\